Share this with your friends who love music, or stories – and especially stories with music.

 Share it with anyone you know who’s had a dream that seems to be taking forever to come to true – because sometimes it takes a lot longer than you think.

-This is a story told ‘from the Harp’ in music and words about my 20-year journey to reinvent the 75-lb classical concert harp into a fully electric instrument I can wear on stage – and the visionary French harp builders who took my dream and made it a reality – not just for me, but for a whole new generation of musicians.
+This is a story told ‘from the Harp’ in music and words about my 20-year journey to reinvent the 75-lb classical concert harp so I could wear on stage.
+It’s about how a bicycle inspired the technology of an instrument — and it’s about the visionary French harp builders who took my dream and made it a reality – for a whole new generation of musicians.

 A tour of the factory